God Tells the Future

 Why would God announce this news so far in advance?
 He did this for two important reasons.
 First, He wanted people to expect Jesus.
 And second, He wanted people to know that only He could know the future.

 God told people about Jesus 700 years before He arrived.
 He wanted them to know that Jesus was the special Son of God.
-God wants you to know that He has the power to do everything—even to tell the future!
+And God wants all to know that He has the power to do everything—even to tell the future!